 A few examples will help to clarify its use.

 The effect of the transaction on the accounting equation is explained as follows.
-The business receives cash of 20,000 and the balance sheet asset of cash increases, on the other side the business issues new shares to the investor and the equity capital of the business increases.
-There is no effect on the liabilities of the business from this transaction.
+As can be seen the business receives cash of 20,000 and the balance sheet asset of cash increases.
+On the other side the business issues new shares to the investor and the equity capital of the business increases.
+It is important to realize that there is no effect on the liabilities of the business from this transaction.

 Effect on the Financial Projections Template